Skip to main content

 The provider call runs (or doesn't)

 On allow or sanitize the patched method delegates to the original provider SDK using the (possibly cleaned) payload.
-Blocked calls never reach the provider.
+Blocked calls never reach the provider, so response evaluation is skipped.

 5